Just Dance 2021: Production

 The Just Dance series primarily features routines performed by real-life dancers, who have makeup and costumes applied on and their in-game appearances edited in post-production.
 The production of Just Dance 2021, which occurred during the COVID-19 pandemic, presented several challenges for the development team at Ubisoft Paris owing to social distancing guidelines.
 To tackle these problems, Ubisoft Paris used strategies like a comprehensive overhaul of traditional production methodologies to accommodate remote collaboration, while upholding the series' established brand strategy.
 Ubisoft Paris also embraced a commitment to diversity and inclusivity by introducing a variety of characters, including disabled dancers, into the game's universe.

+Reception

+The Nintendo Switch version of Just Dance 2021 received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 50% of critics.